htoomyattun/sem/use-cases/use-case-hmt-8.md

 # CHARACTERISTIC INFORMATION

 # Goal in Context
-As a Scrum Master i would like to make a report of All the cities in a continent organised by largest population to smallest so that population of cities in a continent can be review easier.
+All the cities in a continent organised by largest population to smallest.

 # Scope
-Population of all the cities in the continent
+Organization

 # Level
 Primary Task

 # Preconditions
+Connection to the world database

+# Success End Condition
 Report of the population of all the cities in the continent

-# Success End Condition
-Easier and less time is required to review the population of the cities in the continent

 # Failed End Condition
-It will take a lot of time to manage
+Error message reporting unsuccessful data retrieval

 # Primary Actor
-Scrum Master
+Report Admin

 # Trigger
-The organization requires reporting on population information.
+None

 # MAIN SUCCESS SCENARIO
-Setup github, uses dockerfiles, link database, and then make a report.
+1. Get all cities in a continent ordered by population
+2. Print all cities in a continent ordered by population

+# EXTENSIONS
+None

+# SUB-VARIATIONS
+None

+# SCHEDULE
+DUE DATE: December 30, 2022